Application deadline

 Highlights

-• An intensive week-long introductory module prepares students for the programme before the start of Semester 1.
+- An intensive introductory module prepares students for the programme at the start of Semester 1.

-• The programme includes a streamlined taught component, comprised of compulsory and optional modules (60 credits).
+- The programme includes a streamlined taught component, comprising compulsory and optional modules (60 credits).

 Modules

-• Neuroscience Research Design Reading Party: is an introductory week-long module, designed to provide an intensive introduction to designing and carrying out integrative neuroscience research at the postgraduate level.
+- Neuroscience Research Design Reading Party: is an introductory module designed to provide an intensive introduction to designing and carrying out integrative neuroscience research at postgraduate level.

 Students choose two additional optional modules, examples of optional modules that may be offered include: